 When it comes to Home Staging Myths and truths, one thing is for certain everyone has a different view on the importance of home staging.

 Simply put, home staging is about maximizing your home’s potential.
-In doing so your home will appeal to as many potential buyers to view what is likely one of, if not your biggest investment.
+Therefore, your home will appeal to as many potential buyers to view what is likely one of, if not your biggest investment.

 And buyers will pay more for “move in ready” homes.

-This is done firstly by preparing your home to ensure that it is market ready.
+First of all, this is done by preparing your home to ensure that it is market ready.
 And market ready includes making your home look its best in an online presence including MLS and other real estate directories.

 5 Home Staging Myths